Irynavb/CleverTalks/README.md

 # CleverTalks

-iOS Swift application to share ideas chatting, written in Swift and Firebase.
+iOS Swift application to share ideas in a very customizable chat, written in Swift and Firebase.

 Test version, development stage.
 Expected release is January 2021